ramnauth/ramnauth.github.io/_posts/CS 101 2018/2018-11-07-operating-systems.md

 layout: post

 # The title of your post
-title: Operating System
+title: Operating Systems

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
    What are operating systems?
 Why are they important?

 # (Optional) Link to an image that represents your blog post.
 # The aspect ratio should be ~16:9.